laura3668/socialdata-laura.github.io/index.markdown

 While average life expectancy gives a helpful overview, it doesn't show all the nuances within each region.
 To delve deeper, a **ridgeline plot** was used to visualize the distribution of life expectancy across countries within each continent over time.
 This not only shows central patterns but also the variations and hidden inequities that the average number often overlook.
 ![image](/images/ridgelineplot.png)

 The ridgeline plot further reveals differences within continents.
 In **Africa**, the distribution widened slightly over time, which indicates persistent inequality: while some nations achieved rapid growth in life expectancy, others lagged due to conflict or resource limitations.
-In contrast, **Europe’s** distributions remained tightly clustered, reflecting consistently high health standards across countries. **Asia’s** ridge lines shifted rightward and narrowed which shows a great overall improvement throughout the continent as a whole.
+In contrast, **Europe’s** distributions remained tightly clustered, reflecting consistently high health standards across countries. **Asia’s** ridge lines shifted rightward and narrowed which shows a great improvement throughout the continent as a whole.

 These visualizations collectively highlight a dual narrative: while the world has moved forward, it has not done so together.
 Regional and national differences remain.
 As the world contiues to work toward the UN’s Sustainable Development Goals, understanding and addressing these differences is more critical than ever.